bird-house/birdhousebuilder.recipe.supervisor/README.rst

 The recipe requires that Anaconda is already installed.
 It assumes that Anaconda is installed at the default location in your home directory ``~/anaconda``.
 Otherwise you need to set the Buildout option ``anaconda-home``.

 The recipe will install the ``supervisor`` package from a conda channel and deploy a supervisor configuration of a given service.
+The configuration will be deployed in ``~/anaconda/etc/supervisor/conf.d/myapp.conf``.
+Supervisor can be started with ``~/anaconda/etc/init.d/supervisord start``.

 The recipe depends on ``birdhousebuilder.recipe.conda``.